theaudiobible/osab-firmware/README.md

 The appropriate tools and library should then be downloaded from vlsi.fi and the build process should run, producing eeprom.img.

-A happy ending should look something like this:
+A successful result should end something like this:
 ```shell
 tools/vskit130/bin/coff2spiboot -x 0x50 osab.bin eeprom.img
 I: 0x0050-0x0729 In: 7017, out: 7017